 San Cristobal Island

-Punta Pitt also has impressive scenery.
-All of our senses become aware as we listen to our surroundings as we searched for red footed boobies.
+Punta Pitt also has impressive scenery from up above – here we can see the position of the sun and are able to tell the direction of the sea breeze.
+All our senses become aware as we listen to our surroundings and searched for red-footed boobies.

-Later, it was beach time and for our younger explorers, a Zodiac driving lesson.
-We really enjoy teaching and seeing skills developing with tenacity and energy, to say the least.
+Soon afterwards we had beach time and for our younger explorers, a Zodiac driving lesson.
+We really enjoy teaching and seeing skills develop with tenacity and energy, to say the least.

 We made it to the Galapagos and it was not easy.
-There is a deep appreciation to all who actually makes it to the islands; statistics say that out the 7 billion humans in this world only a few make it here.
-Egypt used to have 11 million visitors, Hawaii had 7 million, Yellowstone Park had 3 million, Machu Picchu had 1 million and finally, Galapagos Islands had 163,000 per year, a fraction compared to other places, and even fewer children.
+There is a deep appreciation of all who actually makes it to the islands.
+Statistics say that out the seven billion humans in this world only a few makes it here - Egypt gets 11 million visitors, Hawaii seven million, Yellowstone Park three million, Machu Picchu one million visitors and finally, the Galapagos Islands sees fewer than 163.000 per year.
+It’s just a fraction compared to other places, and even fewer children.
 That is why I say, today we were honored to be part of their unforgettable experience and hope one day they would have the will and power to make a positive change in this wonderful world of ours.

 Our expedition is now over, life goes on, but we are now sure this place has changed many lives; a place which can never be fully described.
 We all came with different backgrounds, different ages and yet we are now one, sharing this magic which can only exist in our hearts and minds forever.

 “We must not acknowledge the methodical saying ‘don’t humanize the animals’ but instead ‘animalize the human’ by perceiving our surrounding with all our senses; embracing nature by coexistence and respect for one another, so we can become one with nature as we once were.” - Celso Montalvo